-- Therapists will learn how to gather important clinical information during intake to help develop an appropriate play therapy treatment plan.
+- Demonstrate an understanding of important clinical information during intake to help develop an appropriate play therapy treatment plan.

-- Therapists will learn how to set and maintain firm boundaries and expectations with their client’s parents and attorneys to protect the process of play therapy.
+- Participants will demonstrate an understanding of how to set and maintain firm boundaries and expectations with their client’s parents and attorneys to protect the process of play therapy.

-- Therapist will learn how high conflict divorce impacts children at different developmental phases.
+- Describe how high conflict divorce impacts children at different developmental phases.

-- Therapists will learn common play themes in children who are experiencing high conflict divorce.
+- Describe common play themes in children who are experiencing high conflict divorce.

-- Therapists will learn 3-4 play therapy techniques that help children of high conflict divorce reach their treatment goals.
+- List 3-4 play therapy techniques that help children of high conflict divorce reach their treatment goals.

 General Course Information